CellMicroMechanics/Bayesian_TFM_demo/README.md

 Yunfei Huang and Benedikt Sabass, Forschungszentrum Jülich, 2018.
 Reference: Huang et al. https://arxiv.org/abs/1810.05848.

-After downloading, launch the demo from the Matlab command line by entering "test_example"
+After downloading, launch the demo from the Matlab command line by entering "test_example".
+Depending on your machine, the calculations can take a few minutes to complete.

 The code requires the free Matlab package "Regularization tools" by P.C.
 Hansen Math.
 Model.
 Comput.(1998) that can be found at